lambdaclass/concrete/ROADMAP.md

 Known holes index: every tracked soundness / dark-construct gap — what it is, whether it is open or closed, the gate that locks it, and the item here that fixes it — is consolidated in [docs/KNOWN_HOLES.md](docs/KNOWN_HOLES.md).
-Keep it in sync when a hole is added or fixed.
-One hole is currently open: **H2 — float→int cast overflow is unchecked** (raw `fptosi`/`fptoui` → poison on out-of-range; the last semantically-dark arithmetic construct after the #10 checked-integer flip).
-Blocked on interpreter float support so a checked/ saturating fix can be differential-tested; pinned by `check_float_cast_hole.sh`.
+Keep it in sync when a hole is added or fixed. **No soundness holes are currently open** — H2 (float→int cast overflow) was closed 2026-06-26 by making `f as iN` a checked conversion (NaN/±inf/out-of-range abort, in-range truncates toward zero; gate `check_float_cast.sh`, compiled-only until the interpreter gains float support).

 Governing frame: **no semantically dark constructs.** Every language construct is `proved`, `enforced`, `reported`, `assumed`, or `trusted` —